gabenodarse/rhythm-warrior/documentation.md

 contains Overlay class, which contains majority of DOM components overlayed on top of the game\
 contains logic for interacting with overlay (components such as menu and home screen) and instructions for what happens when interactions occur\
-overlay components are destroyed and reconstructed
+overlay components are destroyed and reconstructed\
+returns run instructions back to the event propagator after handling events

 ## scripts/EventPropagator.js

 contains EventPropagator class, which effectively is an umbrella over both the game and overlay\
-passes events to the overlay when an overlay element is set to capture events\
+passes events to the overlay when an overlay element is set to capture events, receives run instructions in return\
 updates overlay based on game state\
 contains the fundamental game loop